 - Inflatable items, such as water wings, inner tubes and rafts, are prohibited in YMCA pools.

-- Children and non-swimmers must be supervised by an adult age 18 and older at all times.
+- Children and non-swimmers must be actively supervised by an adult age 18 and older at all times.

 Swim Assessment and Swim Bands